-Members of the military have access to Veterans Administration loans, which let you get a house with no money down (and no private mortgage insurance).
-See the Veterans Administration site for more information.
-However, if you put little or no money down, you could end up being upside down on your home if prices drop and you have to move.
+Members of the military have access to VA Loans, which let you get a house with no money down (and no private mortgage insurance).
+See the Department of Veterans Affairs website for more information.
+A caveat: If you put little or no money down, you could end up being upside down on your home if prices drop and you have to move.

 To see the value of the subsidy (which varies by your rank, where you live and whether you have dependents), check your Leave and Earnings Statement (your military pay stub) for your Basic Allowance for Housing and other special benefits, or look it up by rank and zip code at the Department of Defense’s BAH calculator.

 Each branch of the military has an emergency-relief fund that offers small, interest-free loans for emergencies.
 Contact the community-service office at your base for details, or visit Army Emergency Relief, Navy-Marine Corps Relief Society, Air Force Aid Society or Coast Guard Mutual Assistance.

 Credit unions on base also offer short-term loans at reasonable interest rates.
 Some even offer small emergency loans to members of the military with little or no credit check.

 Steer clear of payday lenders and other lenders that charge steep interest rates.
 Predatory lenders often set up shop near military bases, targeting service members who are in need of cash.